Keep Up With McLean!

 At 3East, we strive for a balance of structure and flexibility so that our programs are well-rounded and can provide opportunities for individuals to incorporate their new skills into everyday activities.
 We organize short excursions to bookstores, craft stores, and restaurants, as well as to outdoor areas in nice weather.

-To accommodate the growing demand for dialectical behavior therapy (DBT) services as well as the broad range of needs of our patients, 3East offers several programs, from intensive residential treatment to more independent residential care to outpatient therapy.
+To accommodate the growing demand for DBT services as well as the broad range of needs of our patients, 3East offers several programs, from intensive residential treatment to more independent residential care to outpatient therapy.
 Components throughout the continuum of care include intensive DBT treatment, individual and group therapy, mindfulness practice, skills coaching, and parent skills training and guidance.

-Located in East House on the grounds of McLean’s Belmont campus, both the 3East Girls Intensive Program and 3East Boys Intensive Program are best suited for adolescents experiencing self-harm, suicidal thoughts and behavior, impulsivity, depression, including suicidal depression, anxiety, disordered eating, alcohol abuse and drug abuse, and trauma/post-traumatic stress disorder (PTSD), who need concentrated treatment and the 24-hour care of a residential program.
+Located in East House on the grounds of McLean’s Belmont campus, both the 3East Girls Intensive Program and 3East Boys Intensive Program are best suited for adolescents experiencing self-harm, suicidal thoughts and behavior, impulsivity, depression (including suicidal depression), anxiety, disordered eating, alcohol and drug addiction, and trauma/post-traumatic stress disorder (PTSD), who need concentrated treatment and the 24-hour care of a residential program.

-Each program has a minimum length of stay which allows the treatment team to determine the most effective way for each patient to address individual challenges and achieve goals.
-It also provides residents and their family members with the greatest opportunity to learn the strategies necessary to begin integrating new skills into their everyday lives.
+Each program has a minimum length of stay, which allows the treatment team to determine the most effective way for each patient to address individual challenges and achieve goals.
+It also provides patients and their family members with the greatest opportunity to learn the strategies necessary to begin integrating new skills into their everyday lives.

-For young woman who have completed the intensive program and are still in need of 24-hour care we also offer intensive step-down care.
+For young women who have completed the intensive program and are still in need of 24-hour care, we also offer intensive step-down care.
 Access to this less-intensive level of care is offered once the treatment team has determined the individual is clinically ready to transition into the program.
 The length of stay is determined by the care team and is largely based on individual treatment goals.

-The program, which accepts up to 15 participants at a time, provides an intensive daily treatment structure which allows for faster skill acquisition.
+Our day program accepts up to 15 participants at a time and provides an intensive daily treatment structure, which facilitates faster skill acquisition.
 We focus on identifying behaviors that may hinder an individual’s capacity to advance to the outpatient treatment setting while teaching new skills that support ongoing healthy functioning.

-Program components include DBT skills groups, individual DBT therapy, group therapy, skills coaching, and parent guidance.
+Program components include group therapy (especially DBT skills groups), individual DBT therapy, transitional/vocational therapy, expressive arts therapy, skills coaching for students and their parents, and a weekly two-hour parent skills training and support group.
 Our expert clinical team also offers medication consultation, family therapy, and specialized consultations.
 Groups are kept to a small size, with one-on-one skills coaching readily available.

-Our DBT+prolonged exposure (DBT+PE) specialty track provides focused treatment for those suffering from PTSD or trauma.
+Our clinicians are all trained in DBT+prolonged exposure (DBT+PE), which provides focused treatment for those struggling with PTSD (post-traumatic stress disorder) or trauma.
 The DBT+PE protocol aims to help patients stop avoidance and instead confront trauma-related thoughts and situations using therapeutic strategies to effectively process the trauma.
-This track offers a combination of DBT+PE treatment and education sessions to teach participants to successfully utilize their DBT skills.
-We provide both individualized and group therapy, as well as parent support, strategies, and resources.
+We offer a combination of DBT+PE treatment and education sessions to teach participants to successfully utilize their DBT skills.
+We provide both individualized and group therapy, as well as parent support.

 The 3East Cambridge Residence is appropriate for teens and young women who would benefit from extended care before returning to live in the community, either with others or on their own.
 Located in Cambridge, Massachusetts, near to McLean’s main campus, the ten-bed program is designed for women who have already received and benefitted from intensive DBT treatment, at McLean or elsewhere, and have not engaged in self-harm or suicidal behavior in the eight weeks prior to admission.
 Program participants make an initial three-month commitment but total length of time in the program depends on each individual’s progress and specific set of circumstances.

 This community-based residence uses DBT and CBT (cognitive behavioral therapy) techniques, including an adaptation of DBT called “Accepting the Challenges of Exiting the System,” or DBT-ACES.
-Residents work to develop an effective balance of self-sufficiency and use of supports while participating in activities outside of mental health treatment, such as employment, academics, and/or volunteering.
-Clinical social workers, psychiatrists, transition specialists, and milieu staff support residents to progress toward their goals.
+Patients work to develop an effective balance of self-sufficiency and use of supports while participating in activities outside of mental health treatment, such as employment, academics, and/or volunteering.
+Clinical social workers, psychiatrists, transition specialists, and other program staff support individuals to progress toward their goals.

-The program aims to help residents transition to age appropriate levels of independence and enhance healthy functioning outside the treatment setting.
-Residents work towards this goal by practicing both general life skills and DBT skills at the residence, in school, and while taking part in program offerings or other approved social, vocational, or educational activities.
-At this level of care, the clinical team further customizes the resident’s treatment plan to reach additional goals on the path towards recovery.
+The program aims to help our patients transition to age appropriate levels of independence and enhance healthy functioning outside the treatment setting.
+Individuals work toward this goal by practicing both general life skills and DBT skills at the residence, in school, and while taking part in program offerings or other approved social, vocational, or educational activities.
+At this level of care, the clinical team further customizes the patient’s treatment plan to reach additional goals on the path toward recovery.

 Program participants make a minimum 20-week commitment.
 Our treatment approach engages the patient and family in targeting five treatment areas—confusion about self, impulsivity, emotional instability, interpersonal problems, and parent-teen problems.
 Upon reaching their treatment goals, patients are invited to participate in graduate groups, designed to help maintain accomplishments and provide continued support to teens and young adults as they strive to build a more fulfilling life.

-Outpatient services include individual family therapy and weekly multi-family skills groups, weekly individual therapy sessions, and skills coaching for patients and parents to support effective skill use outside of session.
+Outpatient services in both tracks include weekly individual family therapy and weekly multi-family skills groups, weekly individual therapy sessions, and skills coaching to support effective use of skills outside of treatment.

 Michael R. Hollander, PhD, Director of Training, 3East Continuum